Guard hair: Description

 Guard hair (overhair) is the top or outer layer of the coat.
 Guard hairs are longer, generally coarser, and have nearly straight shafts that protrude through the layer of softer down hair.
 The distal end of the guard hair is the visible layer of most mammal coats.
 The guard hair is spread over most of the skin, constitutes the main mass of the fur, and gives the contour and color of the fur, from the combinations in different percentages of two pigments: brown and black eumelanin, and yellow and red pheomelanin.
 This layer has the most marked pigmentation and gloss, manifesting as coat markings that are adapted for camouflage or display.
 Guard hair repels water and blocks sunlight, protecting the undercoat and skin in wet or aquatic habitats, and from the sun's ultraviolet radiation.
 Guard hairs can also reduce the severity of cuts or scratches to the skin.
 Many mammals, such as the domestic dog and cat, have a pilomotor reflex that raises their guard hairs as part of a threat display when agitated.

 Types of guard hair

 The three major types of guard hair recognized are awns, spines and bristles, although intermediates between these types are known.

 Awn

 Awn hair is the most common type of guard hair, characterized by an expanded distal end, a thin base, and definitive growth.
-The shafts of the awn are thick and usually spindle-shaped (or blade- or shieldlike), thinning gradually at the tip.
-Spindle-shaped portion is hard and usually differently colored.
+The shafts of the awn are thick and usually spindle-shaped (or blade- or shieldlike), thinning gradually at the tip; the spindle-shaped portion is hard and usually differently colored.
 Awns usually lie in one direction, giving the pelage a distinct contour.
 This type of hair is found in carnivorans.
 In equids, cattle, and on the face and legs of sheep, the covering bristles are shorter, stiffer, straighter, and inconspicuously spindled.